-Similar to pensions, employees earn postemployment health care and life insurance benefits (OPEB) over their years of active service, with those benefits being received during retirement.
-The City, including the Boston Public Health Commission (BPHC), has an unfunded liability for these benefits of \$2.40 billion, as of the most recent independent actuarial valuation on June 30, 2017.
-The size of this liability is largely influenced by changes to retiree health benefits, the City's annual additional contribution to fund the liability, and the discount rate assumed.
+Similar to pensions, employees earn postemployment health care and life insurance benefits (OPEB) over their years of active service, which are received during retirement.
+The City, including the Boston Public Health Commission (BPHC), has an unfunded liability for these benefits of \$2.26 billion, as of the most recent independent actuarial valuation on June 30, 2015.
+The size of this liability is largely influenced by changes to retiree health benefits, the City's annual additional contribution to fund the liability, and the discount rate used.

 While the City is required by law to make an annual contribution toward reducing its unfunded pension liability, there is no such requirement for retiree health and life insurance benefits.
 In FY08, the City followed new Governmental Accounting Standards Board (GASB) requirements to identify and disclose this estimated liability, and also began voluntary annual allocations to fund the liability.
 Annual allocations are retained in an irrevocable Trust Fund, authorized through the City's acceptance of M.G.L.
-Chapter 32B section 20.
-As of December 31, 2018, the Fund had a balance of \$557.1 million.
+Chapter 32B section

+20. As of December 31, 2016 the Fund had a balance of \$437 million.

-The annual Actuarially Determined Contribution (ADC) for the City to significantly reduce the OPEB liability is projected at \$217.5 million in FY20, as shown in Table 2. \$185.3 million (85%) of this amount will be funded through a combination of pay-as-you-go benefit payments for current retirees, a \$40 million FY20 allocation by the City to the Trust, and an additional \$2.25 million deposit by the BPHC into the Trust.
+The Annual Required Contribution (ARC) for the City to significantly reduce the OPEB liability over a 30 year period is projected at \$184.9 million in FY18, as shown in Table 2. \$172.2 million (93%) of this amount will be funded through a combination of pay-as-you-go benefit payments for current retirees, a \$40 million FY18 allocation by the City to the Trust, and an additional \$2.25 million deposit by the BPHC into the Trust.

-FY20 Annual Actuarially Determined Contribution (ADC) for OPEB Liability
+FY18 Annual Required Contribution (ARC) to Reduce OPEB Liability Over 30 Years

-· · · •

-Total ADC \$217.5
+Total ARC \$184.9

-Projected Benefit \$143.0 •
+Projected Benefit Payments \$130.0

-Payments by City Ş145.0

-Contribution to OPEB \$42.3 %ADC

-Trust

-Total FY20 Payments \$185.3 85%
+FY18 Annual Allocation \$42.3 %ARC

+Total FY18 Payme nts \$172.2 93%

-Difference (\$32.3)
+Difference \$12.6

 \$ in millions

-Table 2

-As noted above, the City is currently on a schedule that targets reducing its pension liability by 2025, and then plans on redirecting some portion of its annual pension contribution to further reduce the OPEB liability.
-However, this schedule is illustrative only of the currently expected funding schedule, and actual circumstances will likely vary from current assumptions.
+As noted above, the City is on track to fully fund its pension liability in 2025.
+The City then plans to redirect previous annual pension contributions to further reduce the OPEB liability, with a goal of fully funding OPEB in 30 years.